 We have now named the numbers 1 through 99, and constructed their numerals.

 Hundreds.
 A collection of ten Tens form the number One Hundred.
 Its numeral is 100.
 Upon letting One Hundred be the unit, we count those Hundreds and name them as follows:

 |4 Hundreds||are called Four Hundred||400|

 |And so on.|

 Numbers between two consecutive Hundreds.
-To name the numbers between two consecutive Hundreds -- between 300 and 400, for example -- add successively to the lower Hundred the first ninety-nine numbers.
+To compose the numbers between two consecutive Hundreds -- between 300 and 400, for example -- successively add the first ninety-nine numbers to the lower Hundred.
 To write their numerals, successively replace the two 0's of the lower Hundred with the numerals of the first ninety-nine numbers.